Some links below are affiliate links. At no additional cost to you, we may earn a commission if you use a link to make a purchase.

 - Don’t rent a car.
 Public transport is easy, cheap and often the best way to get around.

 - If you plan on driving to other areas in the UK, plan London for the start (or end) of your trip.
-Go to London then come back to the airport for a rental vehicle.
+Go into London then come back to the airport for a rental vehicle.

 - Airport express trains have luggage hold areas in the carriages.
 Standard underground and national railway lines usually don’t.